jannat129/jannat129/README.md

 - 👋 Hi, I’m Jannatul Ferdous
 - 👀 I’m interested in Web designing.
 - 🌱 I’m currently learning Javascript , bootstrap and wordpress
-- 💞️ I’m looking to collaborate on thr web designing and development sector.
+- 💞️ I’m looking to collaborate on the web designing and development sector.
 - 📫 How to reach me ...

 <!---